castorm/kafka-connect-http/README.md

 ### SourceRecordMapper: Mapping HttpRecord to Kafka Connect's SourceRecord

 Once we have our `HttpRecord`s we have to translate them into what Kafka Connect is expecting: `SourceRecord`s

-#### Mapping HttpRecord to Kafka Connect's SourceRecord with SchemedSourceRecordMapper

-Embeds the record properties into a common simple envelope to enable schema evolution.
-This envelope contains simple a key and a body properties.

 Here is also where we'll tell Kafka Connect to what topic and on what partition do we want to send our record.